Cleveland Cavaliers Vs. New York Knicks: Preview And Predictions

 Carmelo Anthony: Anthony has scored 25 or more points in four consecutive games.

-Kristaps Porzingis: Porzingis has been inconsistent this season and it has continued in the month of February.
+Kristaps Porzingis: Porzingis has been inconsistent this season, and it has continued in the month of February.
 He has reached double-figures in six of seven games though he has just one double-double this month.
-Porzingis has been plagued by foul trouble this season, being disqualified five time.
+Porzingis has been plagued by foul trouble this season, being disqualified five times.

 Derrick Rose: Rose has scored in double-figures in four straight games, and is averaging 16.2 points while shooting 53.8 percent from the floor in five games this month.